Skip to main content Skip to navigation

 Timeliness of Feedback

-All students will receive written feedback on their work within twenty working days.
-In addition, all students can make appointments to attend a one-to-one tutorial to support the written feedback.
-This system is designed to help students understand how to improve their written work.
+In addition, all students can make appointments to attend a one-to-one tutorial with their seminar tutor to support the written feedback.
+Personal tutors can also offer general academic advice.
+The department encourages students to talk with staff to further understand how to improve their written work.

 Making the Most of Feedback